SteveMacenski/BoilerMake---Drones-Hack/README.md

 4:11: No stopping in sight, in fact we're not tired.
 Onwards with cutting cardboard!

 8:32: Work all night, arduino bugs finished- onto serial coms.
 App up in android!
 IK cheats with forcing positive domain.
 Should be fine if we never cross the axial barriers :-)

+2:04pm: The plotter kind of works, we'll go with that.